wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getrawchangeaddress.md

 ---
-title: btg:getrawchangeaddress \[POST\] {disallowed}
+title: btg:getrawchangeaddress  {disallowed} - Bitcoin Gold
-description: Returns a new Bitcoin address, for receiving change.This is for use with raw transactions, NOT normal use.
+description: Example code for the btg:getrawchangeaddress  {disallowed} json-rpc method. Сomplete guide on how to use btg:getrawchangeaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters